moeyua/astro-theme-typography/README.md

 ## Customization

 Typography is highly customizable.
-The config file is in [src/theme.config.ts](src/theme.config.ts)
+The default configuration file is [src/.config/default.ts](src/.config/default.ts), you can override the default configuration in [src/.config/user.ts](src/.config/user.ts) as needed.

 ### Social links